ankitsamaddar/directory-durationstamp/README.md

-# Directory TimeStamp
+# Directory DurationStamp

-Directory TimeStamp is a Python script that timestamps all files, folders, and subdirectories in a given directory.
-This script can be useful for keeping track of the duration of files in each directory and subdirectories.
+Directory DurationStamp is a Python script that adds file duration-stamps to all files(video/audio) inside the folders, and subfolders in a given directory.
+This script can be useful for keeping track of the total duration(run time) of files in each directory and subdirectories.

 ## Features

-- **Pattern and mark removal:** The script can remove patterns and marks from file and folder names, allowing for cleaner timestamps.
+- **Pattern and mark removal:** The script can remove patterns and marks from file and folder names, allowing for cleaner duration-stamps.

-- **Zero padding:** Directory TimeStamp can add zero padding to the names of files and folders, creating a more uniform naming convention.
+- **Zero padding:** Directory DurationStamp can add zero padding to the names of files and folders, creating a more uniform naming convention.

-- **Timestamp removal:** If timestamps have already been applied, the script can remove them to prevent duplication.
+- **Duration-stamp removal:** If duration-stamps have already been applied, the script can remove them to prevent duplication.

 - **Multi-directory support:** The script can process multiple directories and generate logs for each one, allowing for easy tracking of changes across multiple projects or systems.